USA

 Type

-Gosling.
-There is also the name "duckling".
-Thick-walled dishes for stewing, originally used mainly for poultry (hence the name) — the shape and size of the goose are often designed so that the whole carcass can be placed inside.
-However, there are also exceptions to this rule.
-Also, of course, it can be used with other products — in particular, with some skill, ducklings can replace a cauldron (see below).
-As for the shape, it is usually either oval or rectangular — this is what the ducklings primarily differ from cauldrons.
-However, in this category there are also round dishes; in such cases, the differences are either in the material (the caterpillars are made of glass) or in the thickness of the walls (in metal caterpillars they are somewhat thinner than in cauldrons).
+- Gosling.
+The name “duckling” is also found.
+Thick-walled dishes for stewing, originally used mainly for poultry (hence the name) - the shape and size of goose pans are often designed so that the whole carcass can be placed inside.
+However, there are exceptions to this rule.
+Also, of course, it can be used with other products - in particular, with some skill, a duck roaster can replace a cauldron (see below).
+As for the shape, the standard is either oval or rectangular - this is what primarily distinguishes ducklings from cauldrons.
+However, round dishes are also found in this category; in such cases, the differences lie either in the material (cauldrons are made of glass) or in the thickness of the walls (for metal cauldrons they are somewhat thinner than for cauldrons).

-Kazan.
-Another kind of dishes for stewing and other "slow" cooking.
-It is worth noting that there are several varieties of cauldrons; in this case, products with a flat bottom are meant.
-In this case, the general shape of dishes may be different: some models taper downwards, others become cylindrical and resemble pots, and others are close in shape to hemispherical Tatar cauldrons (see below).
-However, we emphasize that anyway, a flat bottom is mandatory — and thanks to it, the cauldron can be securely installed on an ordinary stove and used effectively on it.
-Such dishes are considered perfect, first of all, for dishes of C...entral Asian cuisine, such as pilaf and shurpa, although the variety of recipes for a cauldron is very large.
+- Kazan.
+Another type of cookware for stewing and other “slow” cooking.
+It is worth noting that there are several types of cauldrons; in this case we mean products that have a flat bottom.
+The general shape of the dishes can be different: some models taper downward, others are made cylindrical and resemble saucepans, and others are close in shape to hemispherical Tatar cauldrons (see below).
+However, we emphasize that in any case a flat bottom is mandatory - and thanks to it, the cauldron can be reliably installed on a regular kitchen stove and used effectively on it.
+Such dishes are considered ideal primarily for dishes of Cent...ral Asian cuisine, such as pilaf and shurpa, although the variety of recipes for cauldrons is very large.

 Tatar cauldron.
-This category includes cauldrons that have a classic hemispherical shape, without a flat bottom — this is their main difference from "ordinary" cauldrons (see above).
-This form is considered optimal, in particular, for cooking on a fire: in such cases, the hemisphere heats up as evenly as possible, providing a taste that is difficult to achieve in dishes with a flat bottom.
-It is this type of dishes, among other things, that is considered perfect for cooking pilaf and some other dishes of Central Asian cuisine.
-But for use on ordinary household stoves, Tatar cauldrons are poorly suited.
-So, on some types of burners it is simply impossible to stably install such a vessel; and where possible, the heating area is very small, and the cauldron actually turns into a wok (and using it in this role is much more difficult than a real wok).
-The situation with ovens is somewhat simpler, but goose casseroles and ordinary cauldrons with a flat bottom are better suited for such an application.
+This category includes cauldrons that have a classic hemispherical shape, without a flat bottom - this is their main difference from “regular” cauldrons (see above).
+This shape is considered optimal, in particular, for cooking over a fire: in such cases, the hemisphere heats up as evenly as possible, providing a taste that is difficult to achieve in a flat-bottomed pan.
+It is this type of cookware, among other things, that is considered ideal for preparing pilaf and some other dishes of Central Asian cuisine.
+But Tatar cauldrons are not suitable for use on ordinary household stoves.
+So, on some types of burners it is simply impossible to stably install such a vessel; and where this is possible, the heating area turns out to be very small, and the cauldron actually turns into a wok frying pan (and using it in this role is much more difficult than a real wok).
+The situation with ovens is somewhat simpler, but cauldrons and ordinary cauldrons with a flat bottom are also better suited for this application.

 Size